“And you may find yourself living in a shotgun shack

 It’s like a woke up one day last week and didn’t even recognize my own life.
 Things I used to always have, gone.
 The routines I used to do every single day, gone.
 Even major self-identifiers, gone.

 Where are all my things?
-Where are my dogs?
-Where is my predictable job?
 Where is my furniture?
 Where’s my DVR full of my favorite TV shows?
 Where is that god damn mason jar I use to make dressing?
 (I can’t find that thing, it’s driving me nuts.)
 Who am I if I’m not self-described bad-ass, independent bitch, who lives on her own, and doesn’t depend on anyone but herself?
 Who am I if I’m not the girl who lives behind a porn shop in the quirky apartment that she decorated all herself?

-Don’t get me wrong — I’m definitely beyond excited and happy to be living with with Mike.
+Don’t get me wrong — I’m definitely beyond excited and happy to be living with with my partner.
 But, I find that I’m struggling with living with someone who owns a house for a lot of reasons…

 Reason, the first: I really wanted to buy my own place.
 At least I tried a few times.
 And, though I ended up living in an amazing home, I’m still sad that I didn’t get to live out that empowered “the sisters are doing it for themselves” narrative.